Gayoung-Lee-Hub/bios611/README.md

 Hi, this is my 611 Data Science Project.
-More to come.
-- Gayoung
+- Gayoung Lee